Ken Hammond (ice hockey)

 Kenneth Paul Hammond (born August 22, 1963) is a Canadian former professional ice hockey player.
 Hammond was born in Port Credit, Ontario (now Mississauga).

-College hockey career
+He played as a defenceman in college hockey with the Rensselaer Polytechnic Institute Engineers, winning the 1985 NCAA Division I Men's Ice Hockey Tournament championship and was named a First Team All-American.
+He was drafted by the Los Angeles Kings of the National Hockey League (NHL) in the eighth round, 147th overall, in the 1983 NHL entry draft.
+He played with the Kings, Edmonton Oilers, New York Rangers, Toronto Maple Leafs, Boston Bruins, San Jose Sharks, and Ottawa Senators in the NHL between 1985 and 1993.
+He played in both the Sharks and Senators inaugural games.
+He finished his career in the minor leagues, retiring in 1996.

+Youth and college career

-Hammond joined the RPI Engineers of Rensselaer Polytechnic Institute in the 1981-82 season, appearing in 24 games, scoring two goals and five points in his freshman season with the club.
-In 1982-83, Hammond improved his offensive production, as he scored four goals and 17 points in 28 games.
+Hammond played as a defenceman with the London Diamonds in the Ontario Hockey Association's Junior B league in the 1980–81 season.
+He then joined the Rensselaer Polytechnic Institute Engineers of the ECAC Hockey conference, an NCAA Division I conference.
+In his freshman season, the 1981–82 season, Hammond appeared in 24 games, scoring two goals and five points.
+In 1982–83, Hammond improved his offensive production, as he scored four goals and 17 points in 28 games.

-In 1983–84, Hammond was named captain of RPI.
+In 1983–84, Hammond was named co-captain of RPI alongside Mike Dark.
 In 34 games, Hammond scored five goals and 16 points.

-In his final season with RPI, Hammond led the team to the 1985 NCAA Division I Men's Ice Hockey Tournament championship.
-Hammond played in 38 games, scoring 11 goals and 39 points, and was named a First Team All-American and First Team All-NCAA Tournament team selection with Adam Oates, Darren Puppa, and John Carter.
+The Engineers won the ECAC Division I championship on March 11, 1984, and participated in the 1984 NCAA Division I Men's Ice Hockey Tournament.
+However, the Engineers were defeated by the North Dakota Fighting Hawks in the quarterfinals.
+In his final season with RPI, Hammond led the team to their second ECAC Division I championship and the 1985 NCAA Division I Men's Ice Hockey Tournament championship.
+Hammond played in 38 games, scoring 11 goals and 39 points, and was named a First Team All-American and First Team All-NCAA Tournament team selection along with teammate Adam Oates.
+He was also named to the 1985 ECAC First All-Star Team, along with teammates Oates and John Carter.

-Hammond completed his degree in civil engineering and later returned to achieve an M.B.A. in finance and accounting.

 Professional career

 Los Angeles Kings

-Hammond was selected by the Los Angeles Kings in the eighth round, 147th overall, at the 1983 NHL Entry Draft held at the Montreal Forum in Montreal, Quebec.

-Hammond made his NHL debut at the end of the 1984–85 season with the Kings.
-On April 5, 1985, Hammond scored his first career NHL goal and point, against Richard Brodeur of the Vancouver Canucks in a 4-3 victory.
-Overall, Hammond appeared in three games, scoring one goal.
-On April 10, Hammond appeared in his first career playoff game, a 3-2 loss to the Edmonton Oilers.
+Hammond was selected by the Los Angeles Kings of the National Hockey League (NHL) in the eighth round, 147th overall, at the 1983 NHL entry draft.
+He signed with the Kings on April 1, 1985.
+Hammond made his NHL debut at the end of the 1984–85 season with the Kings on April 2 in a 6–4 loss to the Edmonton Oilers.
+On April 5, 1985, Hammond scored his first career NHL goal and point, against Richard Brodeur of the Vancouver Canucks in a 4–3 victory.
+Overall, Hammond appeared in three games, scoring the one goal.
+On April 10, Hammond appeared in his first NHL career playoff game, a 3–2 loss to the Edmonton Oilers.
 He played in three post-season games with Los Angeles, earning no points.

-Hammond was assigned to the New Haven Nighthawks of the American Hockey League (AHL) for the 1985–86 season.
-In 67 games with the Nighthawks, Hammond scored four goals and 16 points, and accumulated 96 penalty minutes, helping the club reach the playoffs.
-In four playoff games, Hammond was held off the score sheet.
-Hammond also appeared in three games with Los Angeles during the 1985–86 season, earning an assist.

-In 1986–87, Hammond once again spent a majority of the season with the Nighthawks and in 66 games, he scored a goal and 16 points, plus one assist in six playoff games.
-Hammond also appeared in 10 games with the Kings in 1986–87, earning two assists.